-In 1994, Nick Szabo (a cryptographer), came up with the idea that contracts can be documented in the form of computer code.
-This contract will automatically be triggered upon the fulfillment of certain conditions.
-This idea could theoretically remove the need for trustworthy third-party companies (such as banks).
-The problem was that back in 1994, blockchain technology didn’t exist.
-But it does now!
-Now, numerous blockchain platforms enable secure, efficient, and fast smart contract solutions development, like Etereum, Hyperledger, Corda, Stellar, and more.
+In 1994, a cryptographer named Nick Szabo came up with the idea of documenting contracts in the form of computer code.
+These contracts will automatically be triggered upon the fulfillment of certain conditions.
+This idea could theoretically remove the need for trustworthy third-party companies such as banks.
+Today, blockchain technology enables secure, efficient, and fast smart contract solutions.
+Multiple platforms offer smart contract development like Ethereum, Hyperledger, Corda, Stellar, and more.

 To find the answer to how smart contract solutions work, let's start by investigating how you can use a smart contract:

-Imagine BoB wanting to purchase the house from Alice.
+Imagine Bob wanting to purchase the house from Alice.
 Using a smart contract this agreement is built on the Ethereum blockchain.
-This smart contract includes Bob and Alice agreeing.
+This smart contract includes an agreement between both parties.

 The arrangement will look like this in the simplest terms: "If Bob pays Alice 300 Ether, THEN Bob will obtain house ownership"